 Giving A Car to Christian Ministries

 Why the disparity?
 First, many people don’t understand how to give a car.
 The process is relatively simple.
-Find a charity that has the mechanism in place to accept the car, or an umbrella organization like www.idonate.com that can help you direct the gift.
-Make sure the charity has the capability to pick up the car, and sell it for the maximum value and then to do the proper receipting.
-Once the car is picked up, you’ll receive an acknowledgment and when the car sells, you’ll get your final receipt.
-You get to deduct what the car sells for (which is why it is important to get the maximum sales price).
+Find a charity that has the mechanism in place to accept the car, or a group like www.idonate.com that can help you direct the gift.
+Make sure the charity has the capability to pick up the car and sell it for a reasonable value and then do the proper receipting.
+Once the car is picked up, you’ll receive an acknowledgment; and when the car sells, you’ll get your final receipt.
+You often get to deduct what the car sells for (which is why it is important to get a reasonable sale price).

-Third, many Christian ministries simply don’t realize how big the vehicle donation actually is.
+Third, many Christian ministries simply don’t realize how big the vehicle donation opportunity actually is.
 Each year there are more than 600 million dollars worth of vehicle donations.
-Consider what happens if Christian ministries began tapping into that market.
+Consider what would happen if Christian ministries began tapping into that opportunity.
 The impact would be huge—multi million dollars redirected to Christian work.

-The message for Christian non profits is to pursue this area of donation.
-For the Christian donor look to organizations like www.idonate.com who can help you direct your vehicle to the ministry of your choice.
+The message for Christian non-profits is to pursue this area of donations.
+For the Christian donor, look to organizations like www.idonate.com who can help you direct your vehicle to the ministry of your choice.
 The impact is an eternal one.